 "The Way, Way Back", a coming-of-age movie set partly at a water park, is a likable entry in a familiar genre.
 The cast makes the material feel special even though you've seen the film's component parts before, and the parts don't always fit together naturally.

 Director Gore Verbinski's take on the Lone Ranger is a gigantic picture with an earnest, klutzy, deeply un-cool hero (Armie Hammer of "The Social Network"), based on a property that most young viewers don't know or care about.
 The film's poster might as well have been a target.
 It's lumpy bubblegum with a bitter aftertaste, as obsessive and overbearing as Steven Spielberg's "1941"—and as likely to be re-evaluated twenty years later and described as "misunderstood."

 I didn't know what to expect from "100 Bloody Acres," the debut film by sibling writer-directors Colin and Cameron Cairnes; I certainly didn't expect the best low-budget horror comedy since "Shaun of the Dead," and one of the most assured first features in ages.

-Part 2 of "Cut to Black," a videotaped roundtable discussion about the end of The Sopranos and the future of television drama.
-This is the "Did Tony get whacked?" episode, in case you're wondering.
-Participants include RogerEbert.com editor and New York Magazine TV critic Matt Zoller Seitz, Huffington Post TV critic Maureen Ryan, A.V.
+Table of contents for "Cut to Black," a discussion of The Sopranos' ending and the future of TV drama; contains links to all six episodes, plus transcripts.
+Participants include RogerEbert.com editor and New York Magazine critic Matt Zoller Seitz, Huffington Post TV critic Maureen Ryan, A.V.
 Club TV critic Ryan McGee, and previously.tv contributor Sarah D. Bunting.
-Shot and edited by Dave Bunting, Jr.
+And yes, they do get into whether Tony got whacked.